TUVIMEN/foxnews-scraper/README.md

-# foxnews
+# foxnews-scraper

-A very simple shell script for downloading foxnews in json.
+A very simple shell script for scraping foxnews in json.

 ## Requirements